Crystabel-Isioma/Nutrition-Dataset-Cleaning-Preprocessing-in-Python/README.md

 # Nutrition Dataset Cleaning & Preprocessing in Python

-This project presents a complete end-to-end cleaning and preprocessing workflow for a large, inconsistent nutrition dataset using Python and Jupyter Notebook.
+This project presents a complete end to end cleaning and preprocessing workflow for a large, inconsistent nutrition dataset using Jupyter Notebook.
 The dataset originally stored nutrient values as *text mixed with units* (e.g., “7 g”, “30 mg”), making numeric analysis impossible.
 This project converts it into a **fully numeric, standardized, analysis-ready dataset**.